mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/howto-dex-saml-connector/index.md

 Step 6: Visit `https://<your-cluster-host>/ops/landing` to login to ops portal.

-Step 7: Click `Launch Console` and follow the authentication steps
+Step 7: Select `Launch Console` and follow the authentication steps.